[Article Source: The Himalayan Times]

 According to the Health Service Office, Dolpa, the children of upper Dolpa are provided with immunisation service from mid-March to mid-August every year.

-The office added that the service was available for six months only as vaccines can be transported only during hot season.
+The office added that the service was available for six months only as vaccines can be transported only during the hot season.

 Since upper areas of the district receive snowfall during the cold season, it is difficult to supply vaccines to the areas.
 Though well-off people descend to lower Dolpa and other parts of the country to access immunisation services for their children, the situation of economically backward families deprives them of the most-required health service in upper Dolpa.